Skip to contents

 Model Fitting

 Before fitting the model, we need to prepare a list of prior hyperparameters.
 Here, we assume vague priors for all the parameters.
-These are also the default values used when prior=NULL in the stdglm function.
+These are also the default values used when prior=NULL.

 prior_list = list(